Frame File Options Dialog

 Label of Navigator item

 If the Navigator is open, the label of the current item or of the item being acquired can be included in the name of the folder and/or the name of the files, depending on which box you check.
 If the Navigator is not open, nothing is added.
-If Only when Acquiring at Points is checked, the label will be added only when the Acquire at Points procedure is running.
+If Only when Acquiring at Items is checked, the label will be added only when the Acquire at Items procedure is running.

 If this box is checked, a number will be added to the file name, starting with the number set in the text box and incremented for each successive file saved to the same location.
 Use the spin button on the right to set whether the numbers should have 3, 4, or 5 digits.
 Numbers will have leading zeros so that all numbers have at least the selected number of digits.
 The number will be reset to the starting number when the folder name changes or when the parts of the filename (if any) in front of the number change.
 It will also be reset if you change the starting number to be higher than the last used number.
 The last used number and other information are saved in the settings file, so if you exit from SerialEM and restart with the same settings file, it will be able to resume saving with the next number in sequence.
 The hour-minute-second component of the name is optional if a sequential number is included.
 However, it is possible to generate duplicate names when using sequential numbers, so it is recommended that the time component be retained.